 Overview

-The design rules of this clause apply for new pad designs.
-Successful assembly verification justifies the use of existing pad designs provided that minimum insulation distance is achieved, as specified in requirement 14.5.2c.
-This requirement defines permission for continued use of pad designs that have been successfully verified prior to the first issue date of this standard.
+Successful assembly verification justifies the use of pad designs provided that minimum insulation distance is achieved, as specified in requirement 14.5.2c.

 The use of blind via in component pad can act as a heat sink.

 This clause specifies as-manufactured pad dimensions for various component footprints.
 The as-designed pad dimensions depend on following: